-Vulnerability management solutions offer several options for visualizing and exporting vulnerability scan data using several customizable dashboards and reports.
-This helps the IT team identify and decide upon the remediation technique that will fix most vulnerabilities with the least effort.
+Vulnerability management solutions offer several options for visualizing and exporting vulnerability scan data using customizable dashboards and reports.
+This helps the IT team decide upon the remediation technique to fix most vulnerabilities with the least effort.

-At the same time, the security team can monitor the vulnerability trends while the organizations can abide by the compliance and regulatory requirements.
+Security teams must monitor the vulnerability trends so the organizations can abide by the compliance and regulatory requirements.

-You will also find security solutions that go beyond offering vulnerability management.
+There are also security solutions that go beyond vulnerability management.
 They add value by integrating other security functionalities, including asset discovery, data classification, SIEM and log data correlation, intrusion detection, privilege access management, threat detection and response, and compliance auditing and reporting.